midi1996/P50-opencore-hackintosh/README.md

   - Yes YOU CANNOT output anything from the HDMI/DP/TB3 port
   - The HDMI port is linked to the TB3
   - TB3 and DP are both physically locked to the Nvidia card
-  - The Nvidia card **WILL NEVER WORK**
+  - The Nvidia GPU **WILL NEVER WORK**
-  - The Nvidia card is disabled with ACPI
+  - The Nvidia GPU is disabled with ACPI
     - No outputs then
   - Solutions:
     - AirPlay